-The McLeod County K-9 Unit consists of Kilo and his handler Deputy Brian Stiles.
+The McLeod County K-9 Unit consists of Kilo and his handler Sergeant Brian Stiles.

-Kilo traveled from Slovakia to McLeod County where he met his new handler, Deputy Brian Stiles, and his family on December 6, 2015.
-He immediately began to ride along with Deputy Stiles in the squad car to familiarize him with the patrol car and public.
-In February, 2016, Kilo and Deputy Stiles attended four weeks of basic obedience and narcotics training.
+Kilo traveled from Slovakia to McLeod County where he met his new handler, Sergeant Brian Stiles, and his family on December 6, 2015.
+He immediately began to ride along with Sergeant Stiles in the squad car to familiarize him with the patrol car and public.
+In February, 2016, Kilo and Sergeant Stiles attended four weeks of basic obedience and narcotics training.
 They then attended a ten week working dog training, which included courses such as patrolling, tracking, and searching.
 On June 7, 2015, Kilo official became a patrol K-9.

 When Kilo is off-shift, he is a family member at the Stiles' residence.
 In fact, the Stiles children chose his name.